SiriusUnity3DGameEngine/Unity5-AssetBundleSetting/README.md

     [MenuItem("Tools/AssetBundles/Set AssetBundles from Spreadsheet", false, 0)]
     static void SetAssetBundlesFromSpreadsheet()
     {
-        foreach (string path in sheet.cells)
+        // Assume that each cells of the worksheet has path of an asset and a name of assetbundle foreach (string path in sheet.cells)
         {
             ...
-            AssetImporter assetImporter = AssetImporter.GetAtPath(path);
+            // Retrieve assetimporter for the given path AssetImporter assetImporter = AssetImporter.GetAtPath(path);

-            assetImporter.assetBundleName = asset.name;
+            // Specify bundle name for the asset. assetImporter.assetBundleName = asset.name;

+            // Save the changes.
             assetImporter.SaveAndReimport();
             ...
         }